shoalex/SuperMicro/README.md

 # IPMITool

-The Project show how to connect and work with SuperMicro IPMI Tool
+The Project show how to connect and work with SuperMicro IPMI Tool and motherbard

+# Features
+- Connect to IPMI motherboard
+- Control power remoutly
+- Control fan speed

 ### Prerequisites